 For technique classes, students must wear clothes that will show the bodyline (no baggy pants or shirts) and allow for full movement range.
-Some faculty may have specific requirements for dance attire, i.e. ballet or jazz shoes, Lapas for African.
-Hats are not permitted.
+Some faculty may have specific requirements for dance attire, i.e., ballet or jazz shoes, or lapas for African Dance.
+Hats are not permitted in classes.

-Dressing rooms are available on the $2^{nd}$ floor.
+Dressing rooms are available on the 2ndfloor.
 Please do not change clothes in the studios.
-Do not use the $3^{rd}$ floor toilet areas as changing rooms.
+Do not use the 3rdfloor toilet areas as changing rooms.
 The toilets and faucets in the Dance facilities do not automatically turn-off (or flush).
 Please remember to do so, and if the toilet area or Dressing Rooms need cleaning or supplies, let the Dance Office know.